Frequently Asked Questions

 - Log in with your UIN and Password through CAS.

-- Select the ‘Get Advising’ button on the home page.
+- Select the ‘Schedule an Appointment’ button on the home page.

 - Select ‘LA-Liberal Arts Undergraduate Advising’ for your College.